 (C) Those agencies which employ canine units covered by the requirements in division (A)(10) of section 109.73 of the Revised Code shall be responsible for arranging, in a manner prescribed by the executive director, an examination for certification of such units.

-(1) The law enforcement agency shall request approval of the proposed examination on a form provided by the executive director.
+(1) The law enforcement agency shall request approval of the proposed examination on a form provided by the executive director twenty-one days prior to the examination.
 Provided the proposed examination meets the minimum standards as established by the commission, the executive director shall approve the scheduled examination.

 (D) Each canine unit shall be certified each time a handler is assigned a different canine or a canine is assigned a different handler before the unit assumes law enforcement duties.